nus-cs2103/website-base/admin/tp-tasks-fragment.md

 **PE uses the PDF versions of UG/DG, not the Web version!**{.text-danger} Any problems in those PDF files (e.g., broken links, messed up formatting) can be reported as bugs.

-**Ensure hyperlinks in the pdf files work**. ==Broken/non-working hyperlinks in the PDF files will be considered as bugs== and will count against your project score.
+**Ensure hyperlinks in the pdf files work**. ==Broken/non-working hyperlinks in the PDF files will be considered as bugs==.
 Again, use the conversion technique given above to ensure links in the PDF files work.

 **PDF files should**,
   * **be paginated** at a reasonable page size (e.g., A4). %%Reason: single-page PDF files don't work well in some PDF viewers, and not suitable for printing either.%%